Megalounge/nouserlogon-fix/README.md

 You need to extract **ALL** files into the same folder, otherwise it will **NOT** work. (except old version folder)

-to make the script work open CMD in admin and type in the following command `pip install -r https://raw.githubusercontent.com/fortXIV/nouserlogon-fix/main/required.txt`
+to make the script work open CMD as admin and copy the following command: `pip install -r https://raw.githubusercontent.com/fortXIV/nouserlogon-fix/main/required.txt`

 Locate your `pythonw.exe` in your python installed folder, open properties and set it to always run as administrator